 This scenic route through Fishlake National Forest is noted for its panoramic views of the surrounding desert country.
 The unpaved road climbs steeply through ponderosa and aspen forests, from 6,800 feet (2,073 m) at Hartnet Junction to 9,500 feet (2,896 m) on Thousand Lake Mountain, then drops to 7,000 feet (2,134 m) at Highway 72.
 The mountain road is normally open from mid-June to late October.
 The road is closed during the winter and spring due to deep snow and muddy conditions.

 Distances from Hartnet Junction:

 Baker Ranch Road to I-70

 This graveled, dirt road crosses an extensive expanse of open, level terrain with views of colorful sculpted cliffs and canyons.
-The road provides access to several remote ranches and is open year round.
+The road provides access to several remote ranches and is open year-round.
 The road is usually in good shape, but muddy conditions may exist in low areas following storms or as snow melts in the spring.

-Distances from the Cathedral (also known as the Caineville Wash) and Baker Ranch Roads junction:
+Distances from the Baker Ranch Road junction: